2024–25 DPR Korea Premier Football League

-The 2024–25 DPR Korea Premier Football League is the 65th season of DPR Korea Premier Football League, the top-flight football in North Korea and the third season since the reformation of the league's structure in 2022–23.
-The season began on 1 December 2024 and concluded on November 2025.
+The 2024–25 DPR Korea Premier Football League is the 65th season of DPR Korea Premier Football League, the top-flight football competition in North Korea and the third season since the reformation of the league's structure in 2022–23.
+The season began on 1 December 2024 and concluded in November 2025.

 The defending champions were Ryomyong, while April 25 won the 2024–25 season.

-In the previous 2023–24 edition, Kyonggongopsong were relegated from the DPR Korea Premier League, while Paekkumsan were promoted to the 2024–25 season from the second tier.
+In the previous 2023–24 edition, Kyonggongopsong was relegated from the DPR Korea Premier League, while Paekkumsan was promoted to the 2024–25 season from the second tier.

 The competition is divided into three stages.
 The first stage began on 1 December 2024, with matches played at Kim Il Sung Stadium and Sosan Stadium.

-After the first stage, April 25 leads the standings, with Sobaeksu and Ryomyong emerging as their toughest rivals.
+After the first stage, April 25 led the standings, with Sobaeksu and Ryomyong emerging as their toughest rivals.

-Throughout the season, several teams have competed in other competitions such as the 14th People's Games.
+Throughout the season, several teams also competed in other competitions such as the 14th People's Games.

 Prize-awarding ceremony

-The prize-awarding ceremony for the 2024–25 DPR Korea Premier Football League took place at the Kim Il Sung Stadium in Pyongyang on a Sunday in November 2025.
-Cups and medals were presented to the men's and women's football teams and players who proved successful and displayed high skills and noble moral traits throughout the season.
+The prize-awarding ceremony for the 2024–25 DPR Korea Premier Football League took place at Kim Il Sung Stadium in Pyongyang on a Sunday in November 2025.
+Cups and medals were presented to the men's and women's football teams and players who performed successfully and displayed high skill and noble moral traits throughout the season.

-The April 25 Team won the men's premier football league, followed by the Sobaeksu Team and the Ryomyong Team in second and third places, respectively.
+The April 25 team won the men's premier football league, followed by the Sobaeksu team and the Ryomyong team in second and third place, respectively.

-Individual honours were also awarded: the Best Player Prize went to Choe Song-hyok of April 25, the Excellent Player Prize to Ri Ju-yong of Sobaeksu, and the Top Scorer was Pak Kwang-chon of Ryomyong.
-Kim Ryong-ik of Sobaeksu received the Best Goalkeeper Prize, while the Paekkumsan was given the Fair-play Award.
+Individual honours were also awarded: the Best Player Prize went to Choe Song-hyok of April 25, the Excellent Player Prize to Ri Ju-yong of Sobaeksu, and the Top Scorer award went to Pak Kwang-chon of Ryomyong.
+Kim Ryong-ik of Sobaeksu received the Best Goalkeeper Prize, while Paekkumsan was given the Fair Play Award.